pewarrenau/RepData_PeerAssessment1/PA1_template.md

 ## [1] "The total number of rows with missing step data is 2304"
 ```

-2. The methodolgy I've used for filling missing data (i.e. NA values) is to iterate through the dataset and checking the step value for each row.
+2. The methodolgy I have used for filling missing data (i.e. NA values), is to iterate through the dataset and checking the step value for each row.
 For rows with a steps value equal to NA, I determine the interval and then create a subet of all rows for that time interval.
 From the subet I calculate the mean steps (omiting NA values), round the value to zero decimal places and then write the value back into the dataset.

 NOTE: These operations are all performed on a cloned version of the original dataset.